CyVerse-learning-materials/SciApps_guide/association.rst

 *Step 3: Creating a New Association Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step will demo how to build a workflow from the loaded history.
-Assuming we just want to use EMMAX for association analysis, based on the workflow diagram above, we will need MergeG2P, NPUTE, and NumericalTransform-TASSEL if given new marker data and/or new trait data.
+Assuming we just want to use EMMAX for association analysis, based on the workflow diagram above, we will also need MergeG2P, NPUTE, and NumericalTransform-TASSEL if given new marker data and/or new trait data.

    1. Check the checkboxes for step 1 (MergeG2P), 2 (NPUTE), 3 (NumericalTransform-TASSEL), and 5 (EMMAX) in the History panel, then click the 'build a workflow' link to load the Workflow building page.